 It happens to many of us when getting ready to paint or refinish furniture that we realize it is a laminate surface.

 Yet you want to keep the laminate intact.
-And this is where you have the choice of using gel stains on your laminate furniture.
+And this is where you can choose to use gel stains on your laminate furniture.

 The only real downside is that it can take a long time before the gel stain dries.
 Depending on the humidity and temperature, it may take upwards of 48 hours before it fully dries.